 "Months Since" is included for explanatory purposes, even though its

-p-value is not statistically significant at the usual 0.05 level, additionally
+p-value is not statistically significant at the usual 0.05 level.
+Additionally, mention that it passed the multicollinearity test and emphasize its role

 in improving model interpretability.